APPROACH TO TREATMENT

 • accepting children’s negative feelings without condoning their negative behaviors

-For example, almost every one of us has some kind of “intimacy issue.”
-Some clients say, “I keep having this problem in my life.
-Maybe some of this intimacy problem is connected to the way I grew up.
-I want to understand this.”
+Almost every one of us has had a problem with someone in our family.
+Some clients say, “Maybe some of this is connected to the way I grew up.
+I want to understand and change this.”

 Many people find that being close to people is harder than it should be.
 Sometimes we fear rejection or we fear being abandoned.
 Sometimes we are afraid that if someone gets to see “the real me,” she or he won’t love me as much.
-We may feel suffocated by the wishes or needs of people close to us - our partner, our child, or other family members.
+Or we feel suffocated by the wishes or needs of people close to us - our partner, our child, or other family members.

 When we don’t address these “intimacy issues” we don’t know how to talk things over in a satisfying way.
 We don’t tell the people close to us what we really want and need.
 We are not sensitive to other’s needs.
 We don’t have a good balance between being aware of ourselves and being aware of people close to us.